 THE BRAZE GDPR POV

-Braze, the customer engagement platform that orchestrates personalized messaging for consumer brands like ABC News, Delivery Hero, Domino’s, Microsoft, and Postmates, is well-positioned to safely navigate the changing data privacy landscape.
+Braze, the customer engagement platform that orchestrates personalized messaging for consumer brands like ABC News, Delivery Hero, Domino’s, and Microsoft, is well-positioned to safely navigate the changing data privacy landscape.
 At Braze, we believe in “security by design,” meaning that we have built security into the core of our product and have made it a key focus area since day one.
 We take pride in maintaining the highest standards of compliance with data protection regulations and security standards including: conducting third-party penetration tests, undergoing SOC II compliance audits, and partnering with our clients on GDPR.

 Braze worked with one of the leading EU privacy and compliance firms to aid us in our preparations for GDPR.
 We are committed to ensuring ongoing compliance with data processor and controller obligations under all applicable data privacy regulations and have an extensive program in place for compliance with GDPR when the regulation becomes enforceable on May 25, 2018.